airzym/AmongUs/README.md

 2 visible tasks: medbay scanner and turrets

+## Common Tasks

+Common tasks are tasks everyone will have.
+If players start doing these tasks then everyone will have them.
+This is important for the imposters to know as if they see everyone doing a common task, they should join in.
+On the flip side, if the crew see someone doing a common task when they themselves don't have the common task, then they will likely be the imposter.

+### The Skeld

+2 Common tasks: Fix Wiring and Swipe Card

+### Mira HQ

+2 Common tasks: Fix Wiring and Enter ID Code

+### Polus

+4 Common tasks: Fix Wiring, Scan Boarding Pass, Swipe Card and Scan Boarding Pass

 ## Vents

 Vents can only be used by imposters, if you see someone jump in or out of one they are definitely an imposter.